 •The bumblebee bat is the world’s smallest, about the size of your pinkie fingernail.

 •There are 3 species of bats that feed on the blood of other animals: the common vampire bat, the hairy-legged vampire bat, & the white-winged vampire bat.
 All vampire bats reside in Latin America, and indeed I have personally seen fresh, bloody bite wounds on horse’s necks from the nocturnal feedings of these hungry bats.

-• There are 1,331 species of bats around the world.
-But new ones are continuing to be discovered, so the number is growing!
+• There are over 1,330 species of bats, in fact, they are the second most diverse group of mammals on earth.
+New species continue to be discovered, so the number is growing!

-• While not exactly immortal, many can live 30 years or more.
+• While not exactly immortal, many bat species can live 30 years or more.

-• Bats can fly up to 60 mph.
+• Bats can fly up to 60 miles per hour.

 • These creatures of the night can locate food in total darkness by emitting high-pitched sounds and listening for the echoes.

 •Other species, like those in the fruit bat family, don’t use echolocation, relying instead on their large eyes and sense of smell for locating the scent of the sweet, ripe fruit they dine on.